2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 | ERR1942297 |    275|       246|       246|             246|           246|
 | ERR1942298 |    562|       389|       389|             389|           389|
 | ERR1942299 |   1025|       852|       852|             852|           852|

+Here, the values in the columns "input" and "filtered" should look familiar from the table looking at the read counts for each of the twenty sequences before and after the quality trim.
+The values for the columns "denoised," "sequence table," and "non-chimeric" are all the same as those under "filtered" except for the non-chimeric value for ERR1942286.

 ``` r
 # assigns taxonomy to each sequence variant based on a supplied training set